Home » Recipes » Bread Recipes » Orange Blossom Muffins

 Instructions

 • Preheat the oven to 400 degrees.
-Prepare a 12-cup muffin baking pan by lining with paper baking cups.
+Prepare a 12-cup muffin tin by lining it with paper baking cups.
+Set it aside for now.

-• Spoon batter into prepared baking tin, filling each cup 2/3 full.
+• Spoon the batter into the prepared baking tin, filling each cup 2/3 full.

-• Combine remaining sugar, flour, cinnamon, and nutmeg.
-Sprinkle over batter.
+• In a small bowl, combine the remaining sugar, flour, cinnamon, and nutmeg.
+Sprinkle over the muffin batter.

 Nutrition Information